fun things to do with kids in versailles france

 Chateau de Versailles

-The Palace of Versailles started out as a modest "hunting lodge," but Louis XIV really spiffed it up, adding tons of gilded rooms decorated with sparkling chandeliers and paintings, plus major landscaping – acres of formal gardens, fountains and a Grand Canal that took 13 years to make.
+The Palace of Versailles started out as a modest "hunting lodge," but Louis XIV really spiffed it up, adding tons of gilded rooms decorated with sparkling chandeliers and paintings, plus major landscaping – acres of formal gardens, fountains and a Grand Canal that took thirteen years to make.
 In 1682, Versailles became the official residence of the king and his court.
-Later, Louis XVI and Marie Antoinette added their own ornate style.
+Later, Marie Antoinette added her own style.

 The Chateau – You can walk through the State Apartments of the King and Queen at your own pace, and there's an audio tour of the King's Chamber.
 The Hall of Mirrors is impressive, just think of courtiers milling around every day or the masked balls in full splendor.
 Especially lovely is the floral canopy and hangings in the Queen's Bedchamber.
 (Our kids were totally blasé about the lavish décor in the State Apartments).